6.5% increase in total damage done, what do you mean it's not deadly?

 - Indiana Jones: Poisoned blowdarts are featured twice.

-- The Na'vi of Avatar dip their arrows in a toxin that will stop a human's heart in a minute.
-That doesn't really matter, though, because the arrows are the size of broomsticks and the Na'vi are crack shots.
+- The Na'vi of Avatar dip their arrows - which they use primarily for hunting Pandora's megafauna - in a neurotoxin that will stop a human's heart in a minute.
+The poison is the least of a human victim's concerns, though; the arrows are the size of broomsticks and the Na'vi are crack shots.

 - Our Man Flint.
 Gila uses a poisoned dart propelled by a harp to try to assassinate Flint, and Flint uses a curare-tipped dart to take out a fly.